RIMaker/DHCollectionView/README.md

 }
 ```

-- `NOTE: Sections will be sorted by 'sectionId' property`
+- `NOTE: Sections will be sorted by 'sectionId' property. 'sectionId' should be a unique across different sections (sections with same 'sectionId' are equal).`

 - If no data show placeholder view:
 ```swift